Isolating Airborne Noise Through Ceilings

 LOW LEVEL PRE-DAMPED DRYWALL

 Some pre-damped drywall performs well, but is hugely expensive and difficult to install.
 The versions found at leading hardware stores are cheaper and easier to install, but do not perform exceptionally well.
-Any chance of pre-damped soundproof drywall working to isolate airborne noise in a ceiling would require the ceiling to be suspended from resilient sound clips or resilient channel, limitations similar to that of Green Glue Compound.
+Any chance of pre-damped soundproof drywall for ceilings working to isolate airborne noise in a ceiling would require the ceiling to be suspended from resilient sound clips or resilient channel, limitations similar to that of Green Glue Compound.

 Insulation is necessary in partitions to avoid resonance issues (basically a drum effect), but provides little isolation of airborne noise.